yorek/azure-script/README.md

-# AZ CLI Script
+# Azure Script

-A script language created from AZ CLI commands to make deployment and management of Azure resources as simple and intelligent as possible.
-It will significantly reduce the amount of custom code you need to write to execute Az CLI commands.
+A script language created to make deployment and management of Azure resources as simple and intelligent as possible.
+In order to have a near zero learning curve, and to leverage everything you already know about AZ CLI and to even help you to learn more about it, the language sytanx is very similar to AZ CLI commands.
+It also has some additional unique feature, but you can reuse all your existing AZ CLI experience to start using Azure Script right away.

+It will significantly reduce the amount of custom code you need to write to execute AZ CLI commands and to create shell script to deploy your Azure resources.

+Read more about Azure Script [here](#TODO):

 [![Build Status](https://dev.azure.com/epicstuff/AZ%20CLI%20Script/_apis/build/status/Build)](https://dev.azure.com/epicstuff/AZ%20CLI%20Script/_build/latest?definitionId=27)